borinmorm/loan-legit-website/README.md

 Footer section:
 1. Legal information
 2. contact information
-3. Name of the company at the "© 2025 RATAUL LENDING INVESTOR AND TRADING CORP.
+3. Name of the company at the "© 2025 THIND AND NANDHA LENDING INVESTOR CORP.
 All rights reserved."

 also create a privacy policy and terms of services pages